mspnp/aks-baseline/contoso-bicycle/README.md

 ### Operational excellence

 - Logging, monitoring, metrics, alerting: They use Azure Monitor for their existing workloads.
 They would like to use it for AKS, if possible.
 - Automated deployments: They understand the importance of automation.
-They build automated processes for all infrastructure so that environments and workloads can easily be recreated consistently and at any time.
+They build automated processes for all infrastructure so that environments and workloads can easily be re-created consistently and at any time.

 ### Cost optimization

-- Cost center: There’s only one line-of-business.
+- Cost center: There's only one line-of-business.
 So, all costs are billed to a single cost center.
 - Budget and alerts: They have certain planned budgets.
 They want to be alerted when certain thresholds like 50%, 75%, and 90% of the plan has been reached.

 ## Design and technology choices

 - Deploy the AKS cluster into an existing Azure Virtual Network spoke.
 Use the existing Azure Firewall in the regional hub for securing outgoing traffic from the cluster.
-- Traffic from public facing website is required to be encrypted.
+- Traffic from public-facing website is required to be encrypted.
 This encryption is implemented with Azure Application Gateway with integrated web application firewall (WAF).
 - Use Traefik as the Kubernetes ingress controller.
 - The workload is stateless.
 No data will be persisted inside the cluster.
 - Azure Network Policy will be enabled for use, even though there's a single workload in one line-of-business.